jmcanterafonseca/jmcanterafonseca.github.io/_posts/2020-06-16-tips-for-your-k8s-ckad-exam.markdown

 kubectl describe -f <manifest.yaml>
 {% endhighlight %}

+**Remember:** A `get` command does not display labels by default. `--show-labels` will do the trick.

+**Remember:** The  `-w` option allows to watch what is happening with a certain object.

 Use JSON Path to filter fields of an object descriptor (manifest)

 {% highlight shell %}
 kubectl get pod nginx -o jsonpath='{.metadata.annotations}{"\n"}'
 {% endhighlight %}

-To re-label an object
+To re-label an object (`--overwrite` has to be used if we are updating an existing label)

 {% highlight shell %}
-kubectl label pods foo ‘status=unhealthy’ --overwrite
+kubectl label pods foo 'status=unhealthy' --overwrite
 {% endhighlight %}

-Remove labels from a set of objects (Using the notation <label>-)
+Remove labels from a set of objects (Appending a dash to the label name i.e. `<label>-`)

 {% highlight shell %}
-kubectl label pods --selector=’app=v1’ app-
+kubectl label pods --selector='app=v1' app-
 {% endhighlight %}

-Annotate several objects
+**Remember:** `--selector` or `-l` is intended to select the concerned objects by matching labels.

+Several objects can be referenced in any operation, for instance

 {% highlight shell %}
-kubectl annotate pods nginx1 nginx2 nginx3 ‘description=a description’
+kubectl annotate pods nginx1 nginx2 nginx3 'description=a description'
 {% endhighlight %}

 ## Feedback
 Have you enjoyed this article?
 Have you found it useful?
-Tell me you feedback [here]({{ page.feedback}})
+Leave me you feedback [here]({{ page.feedback}}) (A Github account is needed)